-You feel the calling to become a small business owner and are considering entering into the laundromat industry.
+Are you feeling the call to become a small business owner and are considering investing in a laundromat business?

 Or maybe you have a couple of other businesses going already, and you’re wondering whether it’s the right move to bid on an old laundromat in your neighborhood.